PowerLoom/docs/docs/Protocol/Specifications/Snapshotter/preloading.md

 ### `GenericDelegatorPreloader`

-Such preloaders are tasked with fetching large volumes of data and utilize delegated workers to whom they submit large workloads over a request queue and wait for the results to be returned over a response queue.
+These preloaders are tasked with fetching large volumes of data and utilize delegated workers.
+They submit large workloads over a request queue and wait for the results to be returned over a response queue.

 ```python reference
 https://github.com/Powerloom/pooler/blob/5e7cc3812074d91e8d7d85058554bb1175bf8070/snapshotter/utils/callback_helpers.py#L129-L161